-As Spanish teachers, we need to find creative ways to utilize these new tools in order to better help our students—but at the same time we don’t want to make life more difficult for ourselves.
+As Spanish teachers, we need to find creative ways to utilize technology in order to better help our students—but at the same time, we don’t want to make life more difficult for ourselves.

 Ready?
 Here we go!

 - 2. Warm Up or Cool Down with MosaLingua

 - 3. Review for Tests with Quizlet

 - 6. Call a Native Speaker Through Skype

 - 7. Use Tablets and Cell Phones in Spanish